gjd6640/sonar-text-plugin/README.md

 ## sonar-text-plugin

-A free and open-source Community plugin for SonarSource's Sonarqube product that lets you create rules to flag issues in text files.
-Currently it supports raising issues:
+A free and open-source Community plugin for SonarSource's Sonarqube product that lets you create custom rules to flag issues in text files.
+Currently it supports raising issues by:
+ * Using regular expressions to define & locate text
+ * Scanning files of >500,000 bytes one line at a time
+ * Using DOTALL regular expressions to match across several lines.
+This method only looks at the first 500,000 bytes of the file
-* When text matching a regex is present
+ * Requiring that text matching regex 'A' be present any time that text matching regex 'B' is present in that same file (this one always uses the DOTALL approach)
- * Option A: Line-by-line scan & dot does not match all.
-No file size limitations.
- * Option B: Multiline match.
-Dot matches all and expression is compared to the entire file at once.
-Limited to files of 500k characters in length or fewer.
-* When text matching regex 'A' is present require that text matching regex 'B' also be present (dot matches all, expressions can describe multiple lines).
-Limited to files of 500k characters or fewer.
+ * Forbidding the presence of text matching regex 'A' in one set of files any time that text matching regex 'B' exists in another set of files.
+This can be run in single-line or DOTALL mode.

 ### Screenshots